mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/project/swift.md

 Note: CocoaPods is built with Ruby, available by default on macOS.

-* Create a Podfile for your project:
+* Create a Podfile for your project.

 ``` shell
 pod init